Norway

 Northern Norway is defined by Arctic light, changing weather, long distances and strong seasonal contrasts.
 These guides cover realistic travel planning across the north, including regional itineraries, Arctic landscapes and life above the Arctic Circle.

 Planning a trip to Northern Norway?
-This practical guide explains where to go, when to visit, Arctic weather, northern lights, midnight sun, distances and what travellers should realistically expect.
+This practical guide explains where to go, when to visit, Arctic weather, northern lights, midnight sun, etc.

 Oslo and Eastern Norway